No Forgetting Learning: Buffer-free Continual Learning Classification: Experiment Discussion

+\textbf{Evaluation Metrics:} To assess the ability of each method, we use Average Accuracy (ACC), Backward transfer (BWT), and Plasticity-Stability (PS) for the CIL and TIL scenarios (see section \ref{Evalution Metrices} in Appendix).
+In addition, we propose a new metric \textit{``Plasticity-Stability"}.
+The main idea is that effective CL requires a balance between plasticity, which allows the system to acquire new knowledge, and stability, which ensures that previously learned knowledge is retained.
+PS assesses how well CL methods scale with increasing numbers of tasks and classes.

-\textbf{Evaluation Metrics:} To assess the ability of each method to perform effective CL and battle CF, we use Average Accuracy (ACC), Forward transfer (FWT), Backward transfer (BWT) for Task-IL scenario and ACC, Average Forgetting (AF), and Intransigence (I) for Class-IL scenario.
-When CL methods trained for task $T_k$ on $D_k$, its accuracy on all tasks is measured using the corresponding test sets, leading to a matrix $A \in \mathbb{A}^{T \times T}$ containing the accuracies on all $T$ tasks, i.e., $A_{i,j}$ denotes the accuracy of the model on task $T_j$ after trained completely on task $T_i$.
+When CL methods trained for task $T_k$ on $D_k$, its accuracy on all tasks is measured using the corresponding test sets, leading to a matrix $A \in \mathbb{R}^{T \times T}$ containing the accuracies on all $T$ tasks, i.e., $A_{i,j}$ denotes the accuracy of the model on task $T_j$ after trained completely on task $T_i$.

-\textbf{Average Accuracy (ACC)}~\cite{Lopez-PazNIPS2017_f8752278}: This metric assesses the overall performance of the CL method after completing the training of all $T$ tasks.

-\textbf{Forward transfer (FWT)}~\cite{Lopez-PazNIPS2017_f8752278}: which is the influence that training on a $k$-th task has, on average, on the performance of the model on the next task:

-Here, $b_k$ is the classification accuracy of a randomly initialized reference model for the $k$-th task.

-\textbf{Backward transfer (BWT)}~\cite{Lopez-PazNIPS2017_f8752278}: This metric evaluates the average influence of learning the $T$-th task on previous tasks:

-\textbf{Average forgetting (AF)}~\cite{Chaudhry_2018_ECCV}: It measures how much knowledge has been forgotten across the first $T - 1$ tasks in Task-IL (or classes in Class-IL):

-\textbf{Intransience measure (I)}~\cite{Chaudhry_2018_ECCV}: It measures the impact on the model's accuracy when trained in a CL manner compared to training it using the typical batch learning: